adamwulf/PonyExpress/Sources/PonyExpress/Documentation.docc/PonyExpress.md

 ## Senders

-Sending a notification can optionally include a `sender` as well.
+Sending a ``Mail`` notification can optionally include a `sender` as well.
 This is similar to `NotificationCenter`, where recipients can optionally register for notifications sent only from a specific sender.
 In PonyExpress, both the notification and sender are strongly typed.

+For notifications that implement ``PostMarked`` but do not implement ``Mail``, these notifications _must_ include a sender.
+This is a helpful way to ensure that some notifications are always sent with a sender, guaranteed at compile time.

 Recipients can choose to include or exclude the sender parameter from the receiving block or method.